Irrigation System Design: 2026 Step-by-Step Lawn Guide

 For example, if it takes 30 seconds to fill the bucket, your flow rate is (5 ÷ 30) × 60, which equals 10 GPM.
 This number is crucial for the next phase.

-Phase 3: The Science Behind Water Flow (Irrigation Hydraulics)
+Phase 3: The Science of Water Flow (Irrigation Hydraulics)

 Irrigation hydraulics is the science of how water moves through pipes and sprinklers.
 Understanding these principles ensures that the water actually reaches every sprinkler head with enough force to do its job.